mmtftr/cmpe230-project1/README.md

 gcc prog.c -lm -o prog
 ```

+## Running Tests

+To run the tests:

+    make test

 ## Next Steps

 The docs don't end here.
 We have docpages explaining our testing suite and the